Terminator25/Assistant/README.md

 5.  smtplib

 Speaks in a voice that is currently installed on your PC.
 Can be changed by simply changing the voice ID.
-To see all the voices present in your computer , print voices in the script.
+To see all the voices present in your computer , print voices in the script or check narrator settings on Windows by pressing "Ctrl + Win Logo Keys + N".
 Has certain features, such as :
 1. Can search wikipedia automatically and give the correct information present there.
 2. Greet you according to the time.